mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 0:00

-**Katagiri Roshi**: [I want to] say something a little bit more about the subject I talked about yesterday.
+**Katagiri Roshi:** [I want to] say something a little bit more about the subject I talked about yesterday.
 The subject was, “You must know that just there, in [zazen](glossary#zazen), the right [dharma](glossary#dharma) is manifesting itself, and that from the first, [dullness](glossary#dullness) and [distraction](glossary#distraction) are struck aside.”
 I would like to explain a little more about the same subject from a different angle today, because this is a very important characteristic of the zazen we do, which is called [shikantaza](glossary#shikantaza).

 Briefly speaking, I told you yesterday and the day before yesterday: if you do zazen even for a moment, you become [Buddha](glossary#buddha).
 This was the first impression for me when I was at [Eiheiji](glossary#eiheiji) monastery, listening to a lecture given by [Hashimoto Roshi](glossary#hashimoto-roshi).
 I didn’t understand the meaning, but I was moved very much by this point: if you sit down, if you do zazen, shikantaza, even for a moment, you become Buddha.
 I accepted it, totally – no question.
 I think now, I was lucky. *[There is some mild laughter.]* I was lucky, anyway.
 If I had had a big head, I couldn’t have accepted it.
 But I accepted it, totally.
 I was a lucky guy.